AsyncDisplayKit/Documentation/docs/_docs/video-node.md

 ### Placeholder Image

-Since video nodes inherit from ASNetworkImageNode, you can use the URL property to assign a placeholder image.
+Since video nodes inherit from `ASNetworkImageNode`, you can use the `URL` property to assign a placeholder image.
 If you decide not to, the first frame of your video will automatically decoded and used as the placeholder instead.

 <img width = "300" src = "/static/images/video.gif"/>